ton3s/unity-wiki/docs/fps-multiplayer/shooting-weapons.md

 - Set the position of the impact object to the hit point using the `hit.point` command.
 - Set the rotation of the impact object to the surface normal using the `Quaternion.LookRotation(hit.normal, Vector3.up)` command.
 - To prevent flickering, move the impact object slightly away from the surface using the `hit.normal * 0.002f` command.
-- Destroy the impact object after a certain amount of time using the `Destroy(bulletImpact, 5f)` command.
+- Destroy the impact object after a certain amount of time using the `Destroy(bulletImpactObject, 5f)` command.
-- Remove the mesh collider from the impact obwject prefab to prevent layering of impact objects.
+- Remove the `mesh collider` from the impact object prefab to prevent layering of impact objects.

 ```cs
 public GameObject bulletImpact;